Hussein-Ali Montazeri: Early life and public career

-Born in 1922, Montazeri was from a peasant family in Najafabad, a city in Isfahan Province, 250 miles south of Tehran.
-His early theological education was in Isfahan.
+Born in 1922, Montazeri was from a peasant family in Najafabad, a city in Isfahan Province, 400 kilometers south of Tehran.
+His early theological education was at Isfahan Seminary.
 After Khomeini was forced into exile by the Shah, Montazeri "sat at the center of the clerical network", which Khomeini had established to oppose Pahlavi rule.

 He became a teacher at the Faiziyeh Theological School.
 While there he answered Khomeini's call to protest the White Revolution of Shah Mohammad Reza Pahlavi in June 1963 and was active in anti-Shah clerical circles.
+In late 1960s, Montazeri gained influence and popularity in Isfahan Province after his speeches criticizing the Shah, moving SAVAK to banish and subsequently imprison him.
 He was sent to prison in 1974 and released in 1978 in time to be active during the revolution.
 Montazeri then went to Qom where he studied theology.